-Analysis of 2015 NAPLAN data indicated a number of key strengths while also assisting in the identification of future directions for growth.
+Analysis of 2016 NAPLAN data indicated a number of key strengths while also assisting in the identification of future directions for growth.

-Although the School's trend data, using the statistical mean, shows some minor cohort-driven fluctuations over the past 5 years, the results remain well above Diocesan and State levels and continue to grow.
-Significant growth has occurred in the number of students achieving Band 6 results in Year 5 spelling and numeracy and Year 3 grammar and punctuation and numeracy.
-Increased representation in the top bands and improved individual student growth from Year 3 to Year 6 can be attributed to the development across the School of quality data collection, analysis and responsive focused teaching.
+Although the School's trend data, using the statistical mean, shows some minor cohort-driven fluctuations over the past 6 years, the results remain well above Diocesan and State levels and continue to grow.
+Significant growth has occurred in the number of students achieving Band 7 results in Year 5 spelling but a reduction of Band 7 & 8 in numeracy.
+Year 3 results showed a continued movement towards higher representation in Bands 5 & 6.
+Increased representation in the top bands and improved individual student growth from Year 3 to Year 5 can be attributed to the development across the School of quality data collection, analysis and responsive focused teaching.

-A focus for staff investigation will be to analyse data and teaching practices to determine why reading and grammar and punctuation deviated from this pattern.
-Co-teaching in English will focus on refining the teaching in these areas and to be continued in 2016.
+A focus for staff investigation will be to analyse data and teaching practices to determine why writing and spelling deviated from this pattern.
+Co-teaching in English and Mathematics will focus on refining the teaching in these areas and to be continued in 2017.